 - Height – The Model T Ford is smaller in every way than the successor Model A, except for height.
 The Tin Lizzy is a very tall and upright car, perched above its wheels like a modern 4 x 4.
 The Model A is much lower slung, even at stock ride height with its 1920s wheels and tires.

 - Radiator Shell – The Model T radiator shell opening is flat across the top, while the Model A’s double curve reminds some of the top of a heart.
 Also, the Model T radiator’s sides are parallel and straight, while the Model A radiator sides are rounded and angle outward.

-- Engine and Transmission – The Ford Model T was equipped with a 177 in3 four-cylinder engine.
-The engine’s 20 hp were put through a two-speed planetary gear transmission, and the Ford Model T had a top speed around 45 mph.
-The Ford Model A was also equipped with a four-cylinder engine, this one with 201 in3 displacement and twice the power at 40 hp and a top speed of 65 mph.
+- Engine – The Ford Model T was equipped with a 177 cubic inch four-cylinder engine with 20 horsepower, with a top speed around 45 mph.
+The Ford Model A was equipped with a similar flat head four-cylinder engine, this one with 201 cubic inch displacement and twice the power at 40 hp and a top speed of 65 mph.